The WAshington coronaVirus Exposure Survey (WAVES) is a survey to learn more about the spread of COVID-19 in Washington state.

 Test results can guide doctors, scientists, and leaders.
 But they only count people who were referred for testing by a healthcare provider or who have gotten themselves tested.
 These counts miss people who were unable to get tested or who did not go to get a test because they did not think they had COVID-19.
 Also, most testing centers provide tests which look at whether the virus is present in the nose or throat.
 This will miss those who had COVID-19 before.
 We will detect people who have been infected with COVID-19 in the past.

-When will the survey start?
+When did the survey start?

 Where can I get tested if I think I might have COVID-19?

-For more on testing, including where to get tested in your county, visit the Washington State Department of Health’s website.
+For more on testing, including where to get tested in your county, visit the Washington State Department of Health’s website

 You may also consult your local healthcare provider.